 Adult Class: Women Composers Silenced by the Nazis

-Join instructor and musician Janice Mautner Markham for an in-depth look at three women composers whose works were silenced by the Nazis.
-In addition to instruction, this class includes live musical performances of the works of Rosy Werthheim, Vítêzslava Kaprálová, and Alma Rose.
+Join instructor and musician Janice Mautner Markham for an in-depth look at three women composers whose works were silenced by the Nazis and their collaborators.
+This class includes live musical performances of the works of Rosy Werthheim, Vítêzslava Kaprálová, and Alma Rose.

 Time & Location

 Oct 08, 2023, 11:00 AM – 12:30 PM

 Holocaust Museum LA, 100 The Grove Dr, Los Angeles, CA 90036, USA

 Alongside the unimaginable genocide that took place during World War II, there was also a cultural genocide, a disappearing of individual artists, ensembles and even genres.
 This course looks at three composers, all women, who were impacted by the destructive forces of the Nazi regime.
 Included in this class will be the incredible stories of Dutch music educator, pianist and composer Rosy Werthheim, Czech conductor and composer Vítĕzslava Kaprálová and Austrian violinist, conductor and composer Alma Rose.